JuliaInterop/Clang.jl/README.md

 * enum: translated to const value symbol

 * struct: partial struct support may be enabled by setting WrapContext.options.wrap_structs = true
-  * note: struct support is limited to intrinsic types.
-Unsupported constructs presently include: nested structs and unions, as well as fixed-size arrays.

 ## Users